Janthina globosa: Behavior

 This species lives its life upside down attached to air bubbles that it made itself, forming a self-made float.
 These air bubbles are produced by a specialized organ called the propodium.
 This organ sucks air from above the surface of the water to create a bubble.
 It then coats it with a covering of mucus before adding it to the bottom of the float.
 It is further adhered to the float with more mucus to ensure it is secure.
-This bubble making process has been timed and it took one organism of the Janthina genera about a minute to completely form one bubble (Wilson and Wilson, 1956, 300).
-This mechanism of staying afloat is almost entirely unique to the Janthina genera, with the one exception being the Recluzia.
+This bubble making process has been timed and it took one organism of the Janthina genus about a minute to completely form one bubble (Wilson and Wilson, 1956, 300).
+This mechanism of staying afloat is almost entirely unique to the Janthina genus, with the one exception being the Recluzia.
 Janthina globosa is not restricted to living in the open ocean; they can also live in enclosed bays if the weather conditions allow them to.